mayakraft/Panorama/readme.md

 ```

 * force device orientation to only-Portrait
+* image is sized properly (read above)

 ## what's going on?
+It’s quite simple- equirectangular images mapped to the inside of a sphere come out looking like the original scene.
+Place the camera at the center.

-CMMotionManager provides a matrix (of three 3D vectors) describing the device orientation.
+To map the orientation of the device to the orientation of the camera, CMMotionManager provides a matrix (of three 3D vectors) describing the device orientation.
 * OpenGL uses column major, so vectors are stored vertically.

 ```objective-c